shoes/shoes4/README.md

 Shoes 4 : the next version of Shoes

-## Still in development
+## Pre-alpha

 Hi there, thanks for checking by!
-Shoes4 is still in development.
-It doesn't support all of the shoes DSL just yet.
+Shoes 4 is still pre-alpha software.
+It currently supports almost all of the shoes DSL, but there are still some spots where you might get surprising results.
-But if you want to check it out, that's awesome!
 If you're not too adventurous just yet you can still use the [old shoes](https://github.com/shoes/shoes)!

-There is a first preview release now :)
+There is a first [preview release](https://rubygems.org/gems/shoes/versions/4.0.0.pre1) now :)

 ## Installing Shoes4